loader image

 Of those named on the plaque in relation to the Somme:-

-Captain James Scott Bainbridge, Mentioned in Despatches, was killed at Saint-Quentin and commemorated at the Pozières Memorial
+• Captain James Scott Bainbridge, Mentioned in Despatches 2 times, wounded, was killed at St. Quentin on 22 March 1918, aged 30, and commemorated on the Pozières Memorial

-Second Lieutenant William Henry Bright Gross was killed at the battle and commemorated on the Thiepval Memorial
+• Second Lieutenant William Henry Bright Gross was killed on 3 November 1916, aged 26, at the battle and commemorated on the Thiepval Memorial

-Second Lieutenant Edmund Hartley was wounded in the battle, having been wounded for a third time part of his convalescence was at Broad Leys, Windermere, killed and buried at Mont-Bernanchon and commemorated by a plaque at Fence-in-Pendle
+• Lieutenant Edmund Hartley was wounded in the battle, having been wounded for a third time part of his convalescence was at Broad Leys, Windermere, killed on 18 May 1918, aged 23, buried at Mont-Bernanchon and commemorated by a plaque at Fence-in-Pendle

-Major Eric Brown Lees was killed near Albert, buried at Harponville and commemorated by a window at Tunstall
+• Major Eric Brown Lees was killed on 31 July 1918, aged 40, near Albert, buried at Harponville and commemorated by a window at Tunstall A good soldier of Jesus Christ

-Captain Henry Laurence Slingsby, Military Cross and Mentioned in Despatches, was present at the battle, killed at Mitry and buried at Adinkerke
+• Captain Henry Laurence Slingsby, Military Cross and Mentioned in Despatches, wounded, was present at the battle, killed at Mitry on 11 August 1917, aged 24, and buried at Adinkerke

-Captain George Corrall Turner was killed at the battle and buried at Favreuil
+• Captain George Corrall Turner was killed on 13 September 1917, aged 32, near Baupaume and buried at Favreuil

-Second Lieutenant Benjamin Heywood Whitley, Mentioned in Despatches, was killed at the battle and buried at Montauban.
+• Second Lieutenant Benjamin Heywood Whitley, Mentioned in Despatches, was killed on 9 July 1916, aged 37, at the battle and buried at Montauban.

 Also on the plaque:-

-Lance Corporal John Gordon Bean was killed near Ypres and commemorated on the Menin Gate Memorial
+• Lance Corporal John Gordon Bean was killed on 31 July 1917, aged 34, near Ypres and commemorated on the Menin Gate Memorial

-Second Lieutenant Herbert Samuel Penny Blair was wounded at Salonika and buried at Pieta, Malta
+• Second Lieutenant Herbert Samuel Penny Blair was wounded at Salonika, died on 31 October 1916, aged 26, and buried at Pieta, Malta

-Major Arthur Joseph Clay was buried at Newborough and commemorated by a plaque at Harpenden
+• Major Arthur Joseph Clay died on 18 February 1915, aged 44, was buried at Newborough Looking unto Jesus the author and finisher of our faith and commemorated by a plaque at Harpenden Crown for the valiant; to weary ones rest

-Corporal James Neville Fletcher was wounded at Ypres and buried at Gosforth
+• Corporal James Neville Fletcher was wounded at Ypres, died on 28 May 1915, aged 29, and buried at Gosforth

-Second Lieutenant Stanley Ferns Jeffcoat, Mentioned in Despatches, was wounded near Oppy Wood, buried at Roclincourt and commemorated at Great Longstone
+• Second Lieutenant Stanley Ferns Jeffcoat, Mentioned in Despatches, was wounded near Oppy Wood, died on 29 April 1917, aged 33, and buried at Roclincourt

-Captain Stanley James Linzell, Military Cross and Croix de Guerre, was killed near St Quentin and buried at Foreste
+• Captain Stanley James Linzell, Military Cross and Croix de Guerre, was wounded twice, killed on 3 April 1917, aged 28, near St. Quentin and buried at Foreste

-Lieutenant Lehmann James Oppenheimer was buried at Boulogne
+• Lieutenant Lehmann James Oppenheimer died on 8 November 1916, aged 48, and was buried at Boulogne

-Lieutenant Roy Broughton Sanderson was buried at Haringhe
+• Lieutenant Roy Broughton Sanderson, wounded, died on 17 April 1918, aged 28, and was buried at Haringhe

-Major John Haworth Whitworth, Distinguished Service Order, Military Cross and Mentioned in Despatches, was buried at St. Sever and commemorated at Altrincham
+• Major John Haworth Whitworth, Distinguished Service Order, Military Cross and Mentioned in Despatches, died on 31 March 1918, aged 38, was buried at St. Sever and commemorated by a plaque at Altrincham Pro Patria

-Lieutenant Colonel Claude Swanwick Worthington, Distinguished Service Order and Bar, Territorial Decoration and Mentioned in Despatches three times, was wounded for a third time near Cambrai, buried at Mont Huon and commemorated at Wilmslow.
+• Lieutenant Colonel Claude Swanwick Worthington, Distinguished Service Order and Bar, Territorial Decoration and Mentioned in Despatches 3 times, was wounded for a third time, died on 14 October 1918, aged 41, and buried at Mont Huon.
+The cross which marked his grave, along with a plaque, is at Wilmslow.

 plaque